cewing/training.python_web/source/presentations/session06.rst

     * In the directory ``cgi-bin`` you will find the file ``cgi_2.py``.
     * Open that file in your editor.
-    * The script contains some html with text naming elements of the CGI environment.
+    * The script contains some html with text containing placeholders.
-    * You should use the values in os.environ to fill in the blanks.
+    * You should use Python and the CGI environment to fill the the blanks.
-    * You should be able to view the results of your work by loading ``http://localhost:8000/`` and clicking on *Exercise One*
+    * You can view the results of your work by loading ``http://localhost:8000/`` and clicking on *Exercise One*

     **GO**